Difference Between Federal Subsidized And Unsubsidized Loans

 You do not have to begin repaying the loan until after graduation and up-to a grace period of 6 months.

-The whole loan must be repaid by you but in certain circumstances, it maybe is forgiven may be discharged if requested.
+You must repay the whole loan, but in certain circumstances, it maybe is forgiven may be discharged if requested.

 Eligibility and Requirements for Direct Unsubsidized and Direct Subsidized Loan